-TARGET METHOD - Using partitioning to support short division method.
+TARGET METHOD - Short division method.

 All children need to have secured learning in the previous methods to be able to access formal division method with understanding.
 This is not to be taught without understanding e.g. as a process only.